vikvs64/xsvf-milkv-duo/README.md

 1. Setup: source envsetup.sh
 1. Build: make
 1. Copy executible file to the MilkV board by scp: make scp
-1. start application and enjoy!
+1. Start application and enjoy!

 ## How to get Linux image for MilkV-Duo and boot